HiddeKanger/SCINet/README.md

 As we are dealing with a highly asynchronous system the different components described above are divided in three separate threads: websocket thread, data preparation thread, scinet model strategy thread.
 This way, the individual processes run in parallel allowing each of the processes to not be held back by the others.

-The dlive demo shows three plots below each other: the best bid and ask (and halfway price) as retrieved from the websocket, the preprocessed data sample + prediction (in red below) and the live total equity from top to bottom respectively.
+The live demo shows three plots below each other: the best bid and ask (and halfway price) as retrieved from the websocket, the preprocessed data sample + prediction (in red below) and the live total equity from top to bottom respectively.
 ![live_trading](exp/live_trading/dashboard.jpg "Live Trading System")